-Let us use the standing electromagnetic waves between perfect metal flat walls separated by distance $L$.
+Let us condider the standing electromagnetic waves between perfectly conducting metal flat walls separated by distance $L$.
 We consider the Coulomb gauge, i.e. that $\varphi=0$ and $\nabla\cdot \bold{A}=0$.
-The general solution of the D'Alambert equation,
+The general solution of the d'Alembert equation,

 with boundary conditions on the walls corresponding to the ideal metal

 satisfying the gauge relation $\nabla \cdot \bold{A}=0$, is determined by the well-known formula~\cite{barton1970quantum}

 where $\boldsymbol{\rho}=(x_1,x_2,0)$, $q_{l}=\pi l/L$, $l=0,1,2,\dots$, $\bold{q}=(2\pi n_x/L_x, 2\pi n_y/L_y,0)$, $n_{x},n_{y}\in Z$, $\omega_{\bold{q}l}=\sqrt{\bold{q}^2+q_l^2}$, $\bold{e}_{\bold{q}}=\bold{q}/|\bold{q}|$, $\bold{e_3}$ is the unit vector along the $x_3$-axis, $[\bold{e}_{\bold{q}},\bold{e}_{3}]$ is the vector product; the double prime on the sum means that there is an extra factor of $1/\sqrt{2}$ for the term with $l = 0$.